 Sometimes it’s safer for you and your loved ones if you moved out of the house without your husband finding out.
 These tips on moving out secretly – without telling your husband – are from a woman called Diane.
 Here’s how she left her abusive marriage without alerting her husband to her plans.
 She got out safely, and she is here to tell you how you can make a similar move.

 Diane moved her and her kids out because her husband was unhealthy, abusive, and dangerous.
 “My kids learned who their mother is that day,” she wrote me after she read How to Get Away From an Abusive Husband.
 “They know how loved they are.
 They know that I am a woman of action, not just of words.
 I had to move out without my husband finding out, and I don’t regret a minute of my life.”

-Here, Diane describes how she got over her fears and left a marriage she knew should have been over long ago.
-If she can do it, so can you!
+Here’s how this woman got over her fears and finally left a marriage she knew should have been over long ago.

 Stay focused on the future you want to create